demichelislab/SPICE-pipeline/README.md

 #### FAME data

-Each FAME data table contain the results of the independence analyses (FAME) run on each pair of cancer genes vs druggable (as described in the methods of the paper).
-The analyses were run on three different sets of aberrations:
+Each FAME output table contains the results of the independence analyses (FAME) run on each pair of cancer genes vs druggable (as described in the methods section of the paper).
+The analyses were run on three different sets of
+aberrations:

-- Hemizygous deletions (Hemi-Del): one allele is lost and the other retains only one copy
+- Hemizygous deletions (Hemi-Del): one allele is lost and the other retains one copy
-- Copy neutral Loss of heterozygosity (CN-LOH): one allele is lost while the other has a duplication (in non-allele specific analyses this appears as wild type)
+- Copy neutral Loss of heterozygosity (CN-LOH): one allele is lost while the other has a duplication (in non-allele specific analyses this would appear as wild type)
 - Either Hemi-Del or CN-LOH: the sample is in either of these states.

-Each FAME results table contains all the pairs of genes (with at least one aberration) filtered to have odds-ratio < 1.
+Each FAME results table contains all the pairs of genes (with at least one aberration each) filtered to have odds-ratio < 1.

-In the table below each field of the table is described:
+In the table below each field of the results is described:

 | Field      | Description                                                                               |
 | --------   | --------                                                                                  |